jonifreeman/ajatusasana.fi/en/events.markdown

 _Autumn 2014_

-*Yoga class in English* On Thursdays at 05.30 pm-06.30 pm.
-From September 2014 onwards in a new yogastudio in Espoo Viherlaakso(Helsinki Metropolitan area).
+*Yoga classes in English* Yogastudio in Espoo Viherlaakso(Helsinki Metropolitan area).
 Address: Kavallinmäki 13 A. For more details: camisteph@gmail.com / 0405224889.

 _Spring 2014_